bixb922/crank-organ/doc-software/README.md

 With this page you can:

 * Start the top tune with the start button.
 However, it's easier to use the touchpad button for this, or just turn the crank if the crank sensor is installed.
+* Stop the currently played tune.
+* Go back to the beginning of the current tune (restart it).
 * See information about current tune
 * Control the sequence of tunes in the setlist
 * Control reproduction speed